-You must be in good academic standing at the college or university you last attended.
-We accept transfer applications all year long and you may start any semester, provided your transcripts arrive in time to be evaluated before the start of the semester you wish to attend.
+We accept transfer applications all year long, and you may start any semester, provided your transcripts arrive in time to be evaluated before the start of the semester you wish to attend.

 If you have not taken college-level mathematics or English, you will need to take the placement test.

-Other UC students may transfer into UC Clermont College by completing the application for change in college and program form available from most UC admissions offices (including ours, 513-732-5319).
+Other UC students may transfer into Clermont College by completing the application for change in college and program.
 You are urged to see your advisor before transferring into a different major to minimize any impact on your degree progress.

 You must demonstrate English proficiency.
 You must also meet admissions deadlines and visa requirements, and provide documentation of sufficient funds before we can complete your admission.
-Please call the International Admissions Office (513-556-2069) for details, or email firstname.lastname@example.org with questions.
+Please call the International Admissions Office (513) 556-2069 for details or email with questions.

 Learn more about becoming an international student at UC Clermont.

 For specific deadline information, visit the Admissions webpage.